Introduction to Tilicho lake and Thoranga-la Pass Trekking

 45 – 50 days before departure 50%

-30 – 40 days before departure 75%
+30 – 40 days before departure,75%

-20 days before departure 100%
+20 days before departure,100%

 04: Extra Supplement Charge:

-Team Himalaya Treks & Expeditions (P) Ltd tour/trek packages, rooms, or tents are provided on twin sharing basis.
-Thus, a single room supplement charge will be imposed as extra for a client who does not have another tour participant to share a room/tent with.
-It also applies to clients who need a single supplement in tents/rooms in a hotel or lodge.
+Team Himalaya Treks & Expeditions (P) Ltd tour/trek packages, rooms, or tents are provided on a twin-sharing basis.
+Thus, a single room supplement will be charged for a client who does not have another tour participant to share a room/tent with.
+It also applies to clients who need a single supplement in hotel or lodge tents/rooms.

 05: Early return from any Tours or Treks: